 — | — | — | — | — | — | — | — | required (exit code and ms) |

-WORKFLOW_START / WORKFLOW_END: Mark entry and exit of a workflow body (workflow is the declared name; source is the .jh basename when the runtime set JAIPH_SOURCE_FILE).STEP_START / STEP_END: Mirror stderr step events; persisted payloads include event_version.
-STEP_END may include out_content / err_content (embedded artifact text, size-capped; see runtime).LOG / LOGERR: Emitted by the log / logerr keywords; depth is the step-stack depth at emission (integer).INBOX_ENQUEUE: Recorded when a message is queued; payload_preview is a UTF-8-safe JSON string (prefix up to 4096 bytes of body; if truncated, ends with ...). payload_ref is JSON null when the full body fits in the preview, otherwise a run-relative path such as inbox/001-channel.txt.INBOX_DISPATCH_START / INBOX_DISPATCH_COMPLETE: Wrap one invocation of a route target. status is the process exit code; elapsed_ms is wall time for that dispatch.Together with step .out / .err files, a single run_summary.jsonl is enough to reconstruct the step tree (start/end pairs), log and logerr timelines, inbox enqueue → dispatch → completion flow, and workflow boundaries.
+WORKFLOW_START / WORKFLOW_END: mark entry and exit of a workflow body. workflow is the declared name; source is the .jh basename.STEP_START / STEP_END: mirror stderr step events.
+STEP_END may include out_content / err_content (embedded artifact text, size-capped).LOG / LOGERR: emitted by log / logerr keywords. depth is the step-stack depth. message is the shell string before echo -e expansion.INBOX_ENQUEUE: recorded when a message is queued. payload_preview is UTF-8-safe JSON (up to 4096 bytes; truncated with ...). payload_ref is null when the full body fits, otherwise a run-relative path.INBOX_DISPATCH_START / INBOX_DISPATCH_COMPLETE: wrap one invocation of a route target. status is exit code; elapsed_ms is wall time.Together with step .out / .err files, run_summary.jsonl is enough to reconstruct the step tree, log timelines, inbox flow, and workflow boundaries.

 You can run custom commands at workflow/step lifecycle events via hooks.
 Config lives in ~/.jaiph/hooks.json (global) and <project>/.jaiph/hooks.json (project-local); project-local overrides global per event.
 See Hooks for schema, events, payload, and examples.

-jaiph testRun tests from native test files (*.test.jh / *.test.jph) that contain test "..." { ... } blocks.
-Test files can import workflows and use mock prompt (or mock prompt { ... }) to simulate agent responses without calling the real backend.
+jaiph testRun tests from *.test.jh files that contain test "..." { ... } blocks.
+Test files can import workflows and use mock prompt to simulate agent responses without calling the real backend.

 Usage:

-jaiph test — discover and run all *.test.jh / *.test.jph under the workspace root.
-The workspace root is the first directory found when walking up from the current working directory that contains .jaiph or .git.
-If neither marker exists on that path, the root is the resolved current working directory.jaiph test <dir> — run all test files under the given directory (workspace root is detected the same way, starting from <dir>).jaiph test <file.test.jh> — run a single test file.With no arguments, or with a directory that contains no test files, the command exits with status 1 and prints an error.
+jaiph test — discover and run all *.test.jh under the workspace root.
+The workspace root is found by walking up from the current directory until a directory with .jaiph or .git is found; if neither exists, the current directory is used.jaiph test <dir> — run all *.test.jh files recursively under the given directory.jaiph test <file.test.jh> — run a single test file.With no arguments, or with a directory that contains no test files, the command exits with status 1 and prints an error.

-You must pass a test file (e.g. say_hello.test.jh) or a directory.
 Passing a plain workflow file (e.g. say_hello.jh) is not supported; the test file imports the workflow and declares mocks.
-See Testing for test block syntax and expectContain / expectEqual.
+Extra arguments after the path are accepted but ignored.
+See Testing for test block syntax and assertions.

 Examples: